Team-xManager/xManager/README.md

 An application where you can manage and install all versions of the spotify app.

+# How It Works

+Depending on what variant or version the user wants to install, the manager will directly fetch that selected url data.
+Once completed, the selected file can now be installed.

 # About The Project

 The successor from our previous manager app called "xSpotify Manager" that was released way back 2020 developed by xC3FFF0E and with the help of Sherlock Holmes.